aradzinski/datalingvo-examples/README.md

 ## Getting Started
 Welcome to DataLingvo - the easiest way to built advanced natural language interface to any device, data source or a service.

-This repo contains Java and Scala examples.
-In this quick how-to tutorial you'll learn how to get up and running with a simple example.
+This repo contains Java and Scala examples of various data models from very simple (like `HelloWorld` example) to more complete ones (like `Weather` example).
+In this short tutorial you'll learn how to get up and running with a simple example.

 ### Prerequisites